juju/docs/src/en/howto-offline-charms.md

 In these cases it's useful to maintain a copy of the internet-accessible Charm Store for your local deployments.

+!!!
+Note: Though this method will ensure that the charms themselves are available on systems without outside internet access, there is no guarantee that a charm will work in a disconnected state.
+Some charms pull code from the outside world, such as github.
+We recommend modifying these charms to pull code from an internal server when appropriate.

 ## Rerieving charms using the Charm Tools

 ### Installation